 (Repeat after me) The program cost does not include airfares.

 Your deposit is not refundable.
 However, it can be transferred to another available HEX program if space is available within 6 months.
+Please review the Terms and Conditions for further details on the deposit and program fee.

 While the Hacker Exchange does not impose a GPA requirement, your university may require minimum grade and units for participation.
 Please check with your university mobility office.
 You will require a minimum units completed to be eligible for the Australian government OS-HELP loans if you are relying on that.